sniggilf/Python_for_PRISMS/README.md

 3. Download and install a 64-bit Python from https://www.python.org/downloads/ , run the downloaded installer and choose customised installation.
-Here, check the box which allows you to *add Python to path* in installer options.
+Here, check the box which allows you to *add Python to environment variables* in installer options.